ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1122
 {: #error-1122}

-An error occurred in the readiness check, try again or contact support.
+An error occurred in the readiness check, try again or contact IBM support.

 ## Error 1123
 {: #error-1123}